TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 This book looks like the most promising reference for learning LWJGL, especially for newer LWJGL topics (it seems like there have been some major changes last year, including the way gpu buffers are handled, which are not covered by older tutorials).
 Besides that, another important resource for me is [learnopengl.com](https://learnopengl.com/), which offers a pretty extensive series of tutorials for OpenGL.
 Whilst these tutorials are for C++, they are still very helpful, as LWJGL is a wrapper around OpenGL for the most part (even on their homepage they suggest to learn the C API first: *If you're just getting started, please familiarize yourself with each [GLFW, OpenGL, OpenAL, ...]
 API first.*).
-In fact, looking at their [wiki](https://github.com/LWJGL/lwjgl3-wiki/wiki) they kind of discourage you from learning OpenGL through LWJGL :D; okay, this statement is a little over the, so please decide for yourself:
+In fact, looking at their [wiki](https://github.com/LWJGL/lwjgl3-wiki/wiki) they kind of discourage you from learning OpenGL through LWJGL :D; okay, this statement is a little over the top, so please decide for yourself:
 >Trying to learn the API via LWJGL is possible (a lot of javadoc is included), but not very productive.

 and